Spatially Invariant Unsupervised 3D Object-Centric Learning and Scene Decomposition: Experiments

 3D objects of the same category can be modeled by a varying number of points.
 The generation quality of the point cloud largely depends on the robustness of our model against the number of points representing each object.
-To demonstrate that PGF can reconstruct each object with a dynamic number of points, we train the global VAE on the ShapeNet dataset~\cite{shapenet}, where each object is composed of roughly $2000$ points, and reconstruct the object with a varying number of points.
-To this end, for reference input point clouds of size $N$, we force PGF to reconstruct a point cloud of size $1.5N$, $1.25N$, $N$, $0.75N$, and $0.5N$ respectively.
-The reconstruction results are shown in Fig.~\ref{fig:PGF}.
-While the reconstructions have less details than the input point cloud, the PGF can reconstruct point clouds that capture the overall object structure in all $5$ different settings.
+To demonstrate that PGD can reconstruct each object with a dynamic number of points, we train the global VAE on the ShapeNet dataset~\cite{shapenet}, where each object is composed of roughly $2000$ points, and reconstruct the object with a varying number of points.
+For reference input point clouds of size $N$, we force PGD to reconstruct a point cloud of size $1.5N$, $1.25N$, $N$, $0.75N$, and $0.5N$, respectively.
+As shown in Fig.~\ref{fig:PGF}, while with fewer details compared to the input, the reconstructions capture the overall object structure in all $5$ settings.